cosimochellini/sort-es-docs/docs/sortables/byNumber.md

 ---

 ## Description
-The **byNumber** sortble, as the name explain, is the sortable to sort the [**number type**](https://www.typescriptlang.org/docs/handbook/basic-types.html#number)
+The **byNumber** sortable, as the name explain, is the sortable to sort the [**number type**](https://www.typescriptlang.org/docs/handbook/basic-types.html#number)

 ## Example